-Detroit activist, 98, was ‘go-to person’ for residents, politicians
+Detroit activist, 98, was ‘go-to person’ for many

 From humble beginnings in the South to hobnobbing with some of the nation’s most important figures when they visited Detroit, Pearl Reynolds led a long, vigorous life.